 The Pinebook Pro is a 14″ laptop built for developers and Linux end-users.
-It weighs less than 3lbs, which in my case replaces two times heavier laptop.
+It weighs less than 3lbs, which, in my case, replaces a two times heavier laptop.
 (See my work-laptop history).
-I’ve not been this excited about receiving a piece of Linux hardware since the launch of the Raspberry Pi.
+I’ve not been this excited about receiving a piece of Linux hardware since the Raspberry Pi launch.
 This very blog post is composed entirely using the Pinebook Pro ANSI.

 The plan is to update this blog post in a few weeks with my full review of this laptop.
-Mainly, if I remain with the Pinebook Pro or switch to alternatives such as Purism 13, Galago Pro’s 14 or back to Thinkpad T series laptops.
-But hopefully it will meet my needs which mostly reside in Terminal emulators and Chromium.
+Especially if I stick with the Pinebook Pro or switch to alternatives such as Purism 13, Galago Pro’s 14, or back to Thinkpad T series laptops, but hopefully, it will meet my needs that mostly reside in Terminal emulators and Chromium.

 Pinebook Pro first impressions (after 24 hours)

 Build quality – It looks and feels similar to the Macbook Air without the over-sized touchpad.
-The lid and bottom of the laptop is made from matte-finish black Magnesium alloy.
-It’s lovely to look at and there’s zero flex when moving it around.
+The lid and bottom of the laptop are made from matte-finish black Magnesium alloy.
+It’s lovely to look at, and there’s zero flex when moving it around.
 Very solid.
 For a $199 laptop, the 1920×1080 screen is also great.
-The keyboard and touchpad are very capable.
+The keyboard and touchpad are competent.

 8 to 10 hours 6 to 8 hours.